Determining Soil Texture - Why is it Important?

-- Clay soil do not drain well, but hold moisture a lot longer.
+- Clay soil do not drain well, but hold moisture a lot longer and hold onto nutrients.

-- Sandy soils drain well but don’t hold water.
+- Sandy soils drain well but don’t hold water or nutrients.

 - The holy grail of soil texture are those that are “loamy” – soils with fairly even amounts of sand, silt and clay.

-Below is the soil texture “triangle” that soil scientists as well as farmers use to determine what type of soil texture is present.
+Below is the soil texture “triangle” that soil scientists, gardeners, as well as farmers use to determine what type of soil texture is present.

 So understand particle size differences between the sand, silt and clay, Jeff Lowenfelds, the author of “Teaming with Microbes” best describes it: